TurboMap: GPU-Accelerated Local Mapping for Visual SLAM: Design

 \subsection{Local Keyframe Culling}

-Local Keyframe Culling is the final major component of local mapping. \SYS{} does not offload this stage to the GPU, mainly due to the significant data transfer overhead it would have.
+Local Keyframe Culling is the final major component of local mapping.
+We do not parallelize this stage, mainly due to the significant data transfer overhead it would have.
 Instead, we apply a CPU-side optimization to improve its performance while avoiding the cost of GPU data transfers.

 As described in \autoref{sec:background}, the Keyframe Culling stage removes redundant keyframes by checking how many of their associated map points are also observed by other keyframes in the map at the same or finer scale, and discarding those that exceed a predefined threshold.
 To perform this check, the system maintains an observation list for each map point, which records the set of keyframes that observe that point.
 This data structure is large and frequently updated during each iteration of local mapping.
 Unlike the relatively static keyframe data which can be stored on the GPU without frequent synchronization, the dynamic nature of the observation data makes it unsuitable for the same treatment.
-We experimented with a GPU-side map point storage system that continuously updated this data, but found that maintaining consistency introduced significant overhead.
+We experimented with a GPU-side map point storage system that continuously updated these data, but found that maintaining consistency introduced significant overhead.
 In fact, the cost of keeping this storage synchronized was nearly equivalent to the total cost of the entire local mapping stage, making the approach impractical.
-As a result, we chose not to offload this component to the GPU.
+As a result, we chose not to parallelize this component on the GPU.

-Instead of offloading this logic to the GPU, we optimize it on the CPU by introducing a lightweight array that tracks how many times each map point is observed at each scale.
+Instead of parallelizing this logic on the GPU, we optimize it on the CPU by introducing a lightweight array that tracks how many times each map point is observed at each scale.
 Each time a map point is observed, the corresponding counter in the array is incremented.
 This approach eliminates the need to iterate over every keyframe's observations to count the number of valid observations per map point.
 As a result, it significantly reduces the computational overhead of the keyframe culling process.
-The additional memory overhead of this optimization is minimal, as we store only a small array per map point, which amounts to just a few bytes per map point.
+The additional memory overhead of this optimization is minimal, as we store only a small array per map point, which amounts to just a few bytes.